martinandersson/dev-mini/README.md

 layout.
 For example, set to "se" for Swedish or "de" for German.
 For more information, click [here][19].

-If `nil`, then our provisioning applies not sorcery and keyboard layout will be whatever the OS wants him to be; "for most platforms" this is "us" ([source][20]).
+If `nil`, then our provisioning applies no sorcery and the keyboard layout will be whatever the OS wants him to be; "for most platforms" this is "us" ([source][20]).

 This configuration value applies to the master node only.
 It is expected that